-First, Balabanov & Nouy [6, 7] have argued that randomized algorithms may be used to accelerate reduced-order modeling.
+First, Balabanov and Nouy [6, 7] have argued that randomized algorithms may be used to accelerate reduced-order modeling.
 They focus on sketching an approximation subspace that captures solutions to a parameterized system of linear equations.
 In this setting, many additional complications arise from the need to scope out the parameter manifold and to interpolate between solutions at different parameter values.
 Their work does not suggest the simple, fast algorithms that we propose here.

-Second, Balabanov & Grigori [4] have observed that sketching can reduce the cost of orthogonalization in the (block) Arnoldi method.
-Although this is an elegant idea, it only reduces the leading constant in the cost of the basis construction-but not its asymptotic scaling.
-In contrast, our approach yields asymptotically faster algorithms.
-As suggested in their follow-up work [5], there are appealing opportunities to combine their approach with ours.
+Second, Balabanov and Grigori [5, 4] observed that sketching can reduce the cost of orthogonalization in the (block) Arnoldi method.
+This is an elegant idea, but it depends on the Hessenberg structure that results from the Arnoldi algorithm.
+Moreover, while it reduces the leading constant in the arithmetic cost of the basis construction, it does not change the asymptotic scaling.
+In contrast, our approach can yield asymptotically faster algorithms, and it allows for the use of general (non-Krylov) bases.
+There may be opportunities to combine their approach with ours.